 As an avid motorcyclist, I love to ride wherever I can but most love the verdant lands of Appalachian Tennessee, rich in history, music, and mountain lore.
 Rides have taken me east to Jonesborough, TN, home of the International Storytelling Conference which draws thousands each year; south to Oxford, MS, where “Ole Miss” (what slaves used to call the plantation mistress) sponsors esteemed literary conferences; and much further south down the irenic, pastoral lanes of the famed Natchez Trace, an old whiskey-running trail traversing the 400 miles from Nashville nearly to New Orleans.
 Of course, the South has a rich, tragic history, which may account for its great writers, outstanding architecture, and world-renowned music.
 Think William Faulkner, Sewanee University, and Muddy Waters.

-As a result, my heart belongs to the mountains of Tennessee even as my mind belongs to Minnesota, where I took my Ph.D. in a program split between philosophy of science and computer science.
-My perennial computer science question is “What problems are computable?” while my principal philosophical question is “Does computing push our understanding of the academic enterprise in the direction of American pragmatism?”
-Since joining the Augsburg faculty in 1985, I have had the academic ride of my life, working across disciplines, getting to know many fine students, and teaching in and directing the Honors Program.
+As a result, my heart belongs to the mountains of Tennessee even as my mind belongs to Minnesota, where I took my Ph.D. in a program split between philosophy and computer science.
+My perennial computer science question is “What problems are computable?” while my principal philosophical question is “How much can we justifiably claim we know?”
+More specifically, does computing and its obvious human constructions push us in in the direction of philosophical pragmatism?
+As computer simulation permeates the academic enterprise and we are overwhelmed by data, the answer seems increasingly obvious.
+Indeed, since joining the Augsburg faculty in 1985, I have had the academic ride of my life, relishing such beguiling questions, getting to know many fine students, and teaching in and directing the Honors Program.

-Additionally, I have a Master of Divinity degree and served an Episcopal parish part-time for ten years, an experience I will long cherish.
+Additionally, I have a Master of Divinity degree and served an Episcopal parish, St. Mary’s, near Afton, MN, part-time for ten years.
+It is an experience I will long cherish.
 Life in human community shaped by religious tradition is immensely rewarding but also academically limitative–namely, can we claim we have academic answers to serious life questions?
 When I tell people I teach computer science, philosophy and religion, it usually produces a pained facial expression, then, after a moment, a puzzled laugh, and finally an engaging conversation about artificial boundaries.

 My wife Cheryl is an Auggie, professionally an editor who has edited many books and articles, and a volunteer for Augsburg.
 She rides behind me on my hot-rod Gold Wing F6B, offering sage advice that keeps me from riding into the weeds, literally and metaphorically.
 Or, when we travel to conferences, she keeps me from boarding the wrong train and gets me to the places worth seeing, such as the Berlin Wall or the fjords of Norway.
 Much of my publishing success, in fact, I owe to her.